Mental Illness

 Gambling can have harmful effects on

 Relationships: Gambling can add additional stress on relationships between family, friends, or community.
-This stress can leads to loss of relationships, family role changing (children needed to take care of the parent), social isolation, or increased risk for family violence.
+This stress can lead to loss of relationships, family role changing (children needing to take care of the parent.)
+This stress can be brought on by other harms (e.g. relationship problems, financial strain, and thoughts of self harm), due to gambling.
+This stress can cause feelings of shame, self-doubt, hopelessness, fear, and suicidal ideation.

 Stress: Gambling can cause emotional, or psychological and financial.
 This stress can be brought on by other harms (e.g. relationship problems, financial strain, thoughts of self harm, due to gambling.
 This stress can cause feelings of shame, self-doubt, hopelessness, fear, and suicidal ideation.